hyperledger-cacti/cacti/FAQ.md

 The best workaround to this for now is to just set the port manually to a fixed number when you are debugging a specific test case and then set it back to zero prior to sending your pull request.
+## HTTP requests sent with Postman/curl/etc. hang if I'm debugging a test case with VSCode, why?

+When you use the execution stops on a breakpoint, that suspends all activities from happening not just the test case's code itself.
+Meaning that your HTTP request will not be processed by the API server / plugin until you let the execution proceed via the UI/shortcuts of the debugger.

+Once you let the execution continue, requests that previously appeared to be hanging should finish successfully.